 Preparing for an IVA Annual Review

-What is an IVA Annual Review?
+What is an Annual Review?

-An annual review is a formal check to:
+An annual review is a chance to:

-- Reassess your income and living costs
+- Update your income and living costs if anything’s changed

 - Confirm your monthly payment is still affordable